sage-code/.github/profile/contribute.md

 # Sage-Code Contribution Protocol

 We operate a tier-based contribution model.
-We maintain zero central databases; identity and access are federated through our community channels: GitHub, Ko-Fi, Discord.
-You need a role to be able to contribute to our content.
-This is we need to know who modify what and why.
-Reading our publiic content is free for everyone but modification is restricted to our members.
-Good news is anyone can become a member in Sage-Code organization.
+Identity and access are federated through our community channels: GitHub, Ko-Fi, Discord.
+You need a role to be able to contribute.
+We need to know who modify what.
+Reading and learning from our publiic content is free of charge for everyone.

 ## 1. Access Tiers & Roles

-You have "visitor" role automaticly when you join us.
-You can subscribe to Ko-Fi, make a donation one time or subscribe for montly contribution and get a different role automaticly.
-Monthly subscribers have priority on exclusive content and valuable artifacts available for of-line use (downloads).
-This include PDF books, slide-show presentations, exam (quizes), printable forms.
+Your default role "visitor" is granted automaticly when you join our Discord server.
+For other role, you can subscribe to Ko-Fi or make a donation.
+Monthly subscribers and sponsors have priority on exclusive content and valuable artifacts for learning and teaching.
+This include printable PDF books, slide-show presentations, exam forms (quizes).
 Here are the roles you can apply for:

 *   **Visitors:** Unrestricted access to fundamental modules (Software Engineering, Programming Languages) via the homepage.
 No registration required.
-*   **Students (subscription/donation): ** Granted access to staging rooms, scheduled sessions, and extra resources.
+*   **Students (subscription/donation):** Granted access to staging rooms, scheduled sessions, and extra resources.
 Can submit Pull Requests (PRs) via repository forks.
 *   **Developers (VIP Core Team):** Requires active Discord presence and subscription or interview.
 Granted direct access to specific private repositories and development branches.
 *   **Mentors (VIP Core Team):** Professional code maintainers and moderators.
 Granted direct commit access to main branches and protected (private) projects repositories.